Loading...

 • lpadmin -d <queue> : Sets the system default destination.

-• lp <file> : Submits a print job.
+• lp <file> : Submits a print job to the default destination.

 • lpq -P <queue> : Lists jobs for a specific destination.